 The ShelbyHurst Office Campus location is among the very best of all suburban office parks in Louisville Metro.
 It has a prominent boulevard through the heart of the campus that is bordered by bike lanes and wide, attractive sidewalks.

 Convenience to East end neighborhoods, proximity to major interstates, and nearby access to many restaurants, shopping centers, hotels, retailers, and two regional malls makes ShelbyHurst the superior location appealing to employees and employers alike.

-Calhoun Construction is the General Contractor of this 4 story building to be completed in the Fall of 2020.
+Calhoun Construction served as the General Contractor of this 4 story building completed in the Fall of 2020.